-Home to eight unique mammal species found only on the islands, including the island fox and deer mouse, you’ll find solitude and beauty on Channel Islands National Park.
+Take a day to explore the “American Galapagos,” otherwise known as Channel Islands National Park.
+Home to eight unique mammal species found only on the islands, including the island fox and deer mouse, you’ll find solitude and beauty on the islands.

 The boat ride to Santa Cruz Island via the Ventura Harbor Village is one hour but can be longer, depending on stops and wildlife sightings.
 In summer, you can spot blue and humpback whales from the ferry.
 The island is home to one of the world’s largest sea caves, Painted Cave.
 If the weather is good, the boat makes a stop here.